max-wilkinson/mbus-react/README.md

 > A hosted version of the app can be accessed at: https://max-wilkinson.github.io/mbus-react

+This app makes use of the [mbus-graphql library](https://github.com/max-wilkinson/mbus-graphql) for its data retrieval.

 ## Release Notes

 MBus is in public beta.
 I am hard at work creating the best experience possible for this app.
 If you have any feedback, feel free to submit an issue to this repository.